 Samaritan House was located at 355 Nicol street for 31 years, from 1989 to October 2020.
-In 2015 an additional location was added to provide transitional housing for women.
+In 2015 an additional location called “Mary’s Place” was added to provide transitional housing for women.
 Rent subsidies, supported by an Outreach Team are also a part of the services.
-The additional location is called “Mary’s Place”.

 Samaritan House will operate at this temporary location until we move again to a new and permanent purpose-built home at 702 Nicol St. with more supportive units and improved safety systems.
 The property was purchased by BC Housing earlier in 2020 along with 355 Nicol St as part of the announced housing strategy developed between the Province and the City of Nanaimo.
 The move is planned for the fall of 2021.
-Ground breaking on the new property occurred on 07 April 2021, and construction is expected to begin within weeks of the groundbreaking.
+Ground breaking on the new property occurred on 07 April 2021, and construction commenced in June of this year.

 While housed at 285 Prideaux Place 35 beds will be available: